z0ph/ShinyProxyOnEKS/doc/4-Optimization.md

 ### 4.2 Shareable storage for Shiny apps

 In the multi-user Shiny application environment, it is often encountered that multiple Shiny containers or even multiple nodes need to share and use the same storage.
 In the local data center, shared NAS storage is often used to meet the needs based on the NFS protocol.
-In the AWS platform, we can use [EFS service] (https://aws.amazon.com/cn/efs/) to achieve.
+In the AWS platform, we can use [EFS service](https://aws.amazon.com/cn/efs/) to achieve.
 The EFS service can provide a simple, scalable, fully managed and flexible NFS file system, and can be used in conjunction with other AWS cloud services.
 For [Use EFS as persistent storage in EKS](https://aws.amazon.com/cn/premiumsupport/knowledge-center/eks-persistent-storage/), EKS provides [multiple ways](https://github.com/kubernetes-incubator/external-storage/tree/master/aws/efs), for example, can be used by the Container Storage Interface (CSI) driver in Pod and deployment.
 However, the container started by ShinyProxy does not support this method in Pod or Deployment.
 We need to pass the container-volumes parameter in [ShinyProxy Configuration](https://www.shinyproxy.io/configuration/) to allow the Shiny container to EFS storage can be used on the running node by way of mount.
 It can be achieved in the following way, we will [complete the mounting of EFS on the EKS node when the EKS node is started](https://github.com/weaveworks/eksctl/blob/master/examples/05-advanced-nodegroups.yaml), and through the configuration of ShinyProxy to complete the path mapping and use of the subsequent Shiry container startup.

-First refer to the document [Create EFS Storage] in the AWS region where the EKS cluster is located (https://docs.aws.amazon.com/zh_cn/efs/latest/ug/creating-using.html), and complete [Security Group And mount point settings](https://docs.aws.amazon.com/zh_cn/efs/latest/ug/mounting-fs.html), record the EFS file system ID after successful creation.
+First refer to the document [Create EFS Storage in the AWS region where the EKS cluster is located](https://docs.aws.amazon.com/zh_cn/efs/latest/ug/creating-using.html), and complete [Security Group And mount point settings](https://docs.aws.amazon.com/zh_cn/efs/latest/ug/mounting-fs.html), record the EFS file system ID after successful creation.

 ```
 ## To enable the node to mount EFS storage, we will add three commands to the "preBootstrapCommands" configuration section of the configuration file of the node group creation process to complete the automatic mounting of EFS during the node startup process